Cannabis, THC, CBD, and Inflammation: What Research Shows

 Conclusion

-Inflammation is the body’s natural response to an injury or infection that can cause other diseases such as heart disease and chronic pain.
-Cannabis is often reported by users as another natural option that may help with the inflammation caused by several factors.
-The endocannabinoid system in the human body plays an important role in how the body deals with inflammation.
-THC and CBD found in cannabis interact with the endocannabinoid system’s receptors, and this interaction is often reported by users as how cannabis may help reduce inflammation.
-However, consuming higher doses of THC such as smoking or vaping could potentially cause inflammation to the respiratory system instead.
-Several cannabis strains are reported by some users to help alleviate inflammation; Siam Green has suggested 5 strains including Candy Crush, Cherry Burst, Harlequin CBD, MAC 1, and Mai Tai Gravity.
-Lastly, please keep in mind that although cannabis is associated with numerous potential wellness benefits, it still causes some side effects and prolonged use may be linked to other serious conditions.
+Inflammation is the body’s natural response to an injury or infection, and ongoing inflammation is linked to conditions such as heart disease and chronic pain.
+Cannabis comes up often in conversations about inflammation.
+The endocannabinoid system in the human body plays a part in how the body manages inflammation, and THC and CBD interact with its receptors, which is why researchers keep studying this relationship.
+Higher doses of THC, including from smoking or vaping, may instead cause inflammation in the respiratory system.
+This article looked at 5 strains that come up in these discussions: Candy Crush, Cherry Burst, Harlequin CBD, MAC 1, and Mai Tai Gravity.
+Lastly, keep in mind that cannabis still carries side effects, and prolonged use may be linked to other serious conditions.

 Come say hi.